Sioux Lookout: Health and medicine

 The new Sioux Lookout Meno-Ya-Win Health Centre opened its doors to patients in late 2010.
 The 140000 sqft hospital has brought many health care services together under one roof.
 The building complex provides Sioux Lookout, as well as 29 northern communities, with healthcare services.
 The catchment area for the health centre covers an area larger than France.
 The health centre—including a hospital, long term care facility, and community services—is characterized by its unique blending of mainstream and traditional Indigenous care.
 It has been designated as Ontario's centre of excellence for First Nations' healthcare.

 Transportation

 Sioux Lookout Airport was opened in 1933; at the time it was the second busiest airport in North America next to Chicago.
 Today, the airport is a mini-hub facilitating travel to and from all northern communities in Northwestern Ontario.
 Ornge, Ontario's air ambulance service, operates a base at the airport.
-Bearskin Airlines, SkyCare Air Ambulance, Slate Falls Airways, Bamaji Air Service, Perimeter Aviation and Wasaya Airways all operate out of the airport.
+Bearskin Airlines, SkyCare Air Ambulance, Slate Falls Airways, North Star Air, Bamaji Air Service, Perimeter Aviation and Wasaya Airways all operate out of the airport.